When to plant Endive in Boulder County, CO

 Boulder County, Colorado is in USDA Hardiness Zone 6a.
 The average last spring frost is May 14 and first fall frost is September 26.

-Boulder County County sits in USDA Zone 6a.
+Boulder County sits in USDA Zone 6a.
 Endive grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Endive grow in Boulder County County's climate?
+Can Endive grow in Boulder County's climate?

 Your Boulder County Garden Planner — Free